 Step 6.
 Storing Dehydrated Enchilada Sauce

 Use an appropriately sized canning jar for storage.
 The dehydrated enchilada should keep for at least 12 months.
 Exactly how long depends on how well you dehydrate the product and your pantry storage conditions.
 It is likely that your dehydrated enchilada sauce won’t last that long.
-It’s good stuff and you will add it to everything.
+It’s good stuff, and you will add it to everything.

 We’ll also use a food-safe desiccant packet for moisture control because we live in a fairly humid area.
 For our pint-size or quart-size mason jars, we’ll use a single food-safe 5-gram desiccant packet.